gitlabhq/gitlabhq/doc/release/monthly.md

 The decision to create a patch release or not is with the release manager who is assigned to this issue.
 The release manager will comment here about the plans for patch releases.

-Assign the issue to the release manager and at mention all members of gitlab core team.
+Assign the issue to the release manager and at mention all members of GitLab core team.
 If there are any known bugs in the release add them immediately.

 ## Tweet about RC1